-Competence in health and social care is crucial for providing high-quality services.
+Competence in health and social care is important for providing high-quality services.
 It ensures that professionals have the right skills, knowledge, and behaviour to perform their roles effectively.
 Let’s dive deeper to understand what competence entails, why it’s important, and how it can be measured and developed.

 Understanding Competence in Health and Social Care